apacheignite/documentation/deployment/mesos-deployment.md

 [block:callout]
 {
   "type": "warning",
   "body": "Make sure that master and slave nodes listen on correct ip addresses.
-In the other case there is no guarantee that Mesos Cluster will correctly work."
+Otherwise, there is no guarantee that Mesos Cluster will correctly work."
 }
 [/block]
 ## **Run the Framework via Marathon**